The 20 Best Paramyotonia Congenita Doctors Near Me in New York, US

 English

-Stanley Holstein is a Neurologist in White Plains, New York.
+Stanley Holstein is a Neurologist practicing medicine in White Plains, New York.
 Dr. Holstein is rated as an Advanced provider by MediFind in the treatment of Paramyotonia Congenita.
-His top areas of expertise are Myotonic Dystrophy Type 2, Myotonic Dystrophy, Paramyotonia Congenita, and Limb-Girdle Muscular Dystrophy Type 2C.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Myotonic Dystrophy Type 2, Myotonic Dystrophy, Paramyotonia Congenita, and Limb-Girdle Muscular Dystrophy Type 2B.
+Dr. Holstein is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Paramyotonia Congenita